Jules Haley – Counsellor and therapist, Walthamstow, East London, E17

 I am Jules, a Qualified and BACP Registered Person-Centred therapist, offering long or short term, individual counselling in Walthamstow, East London, E17.
 I use the pronouns ‘she/her’.

-I work with adults (18+) who have a range of life experiences and people who may find it more difficult to access counselling and therapy, including those who may be struggling with or who want to discuss their drug and alcohol use, people who want to explore their sexuality and gender and those in non-monogamous or poly-amorous relationships.
+I work with adults (18+) who have a range of life experiences and people who may find it more difficult to access counselling and therapy, including those who may be struggling with their drug and alcohol use, people who want to explore their sexuality and gender, those in non-monogamous or poly relationships or those with a history of trauma and abuse.
 I work with individuals who are gay, queer, bi, straight, pan, kink, asexual, sexuality questioning and all genders including trans, intersex, cis, non-binary, genderqueer, agender and gender questioning people.
 I am committed to providing an inclusive, welcoming, safe and confidential space.

 You may not be sure why you are feeling drawn to counselling but something may not feel quite right now in your life, you may not know what you are looking for or who you are and how to be, or it could be that you have a specific issue.
 Life experiences such as relationships, family, health, work, loss, trauma, feeling different, being marginalised and injustice can all cause differing levels of pain, confusion and anxiety.
 We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may even find defining ‘a you’ difficult.
-It may be that you want to find new ways to understand and cope with anxiety or insomnia to help you manage each day.
+It may be that you want to find new ways to understand and cope with anxiety or insomnia.

 How I work